LLNL/axom/src/axom/mir/docs/sphinx/mir_algorithms.rst

 format and the top level file has a ".root" extension.
 Open the ".root" file in VisIt to get started and then add a *FilledBoundary* plot of the material defined on the mesh topology.
 Plotting the mesh lines will reveal that there is a single material per zone.
-If the input mesh is visualized in a similar manner, it will be evident that there are multiple materials in some of the zones, if viewing a mixed material dataset.
+If the input mesh is visualized in a similar manner, zones with multiple materials will contain different colors for each material.